mikrono/tModLoaderWiki_kr_ko/GlobalTile.md

 # GlobalTile

 This class allows you to modify the behavior of any tile in the game.
-Create an instance of an overriding class then call Mod.SetGlobalTile to use this.
+Create an instance of an overriding class then call Mod.AddGlobalTile to use this.

 ## Properties